-The internship program at North House is an immersive experience, and includes a communal living environment with the fellow interns in a cohort.
-In spring of 2024, the interns moved into the newly remodeled living space on the north side of campus.
-The kitchen/common area boasts a stunning southern view across the campus to Lake Superior.
-There are two bathrooms and fully furnished private rooms for each individual.
+The internship program at North House is an immersive experience, and the provided housing is a communal, all-gender living environment with fellow interns in a cohort.
+In the spring of 2024, the interns moved into the newly remodeled living space on the north side of campus.
+The kitchen boasts a stunning southern view across the campus to Lake Superior, and the common room is tucked away in a cozy cave on the eastern wall with a fold-out couch.
+There are one and a half bathrooms and five fully furnished private rooms for each individual.
 No pets are allowed.